tripal/tripal_galaxy/docs/API/api_overview.rst

 Check the status of a workflow submission
 -----------------------------------------
-By invoking a workflow you indicate to the Galaxy server that your workflow should be executed.
+By invoking a workflow you indicate to the Galaxy server that the workflow should be executed.
 You must then wait for Galaxy to execute your workflow submission once resources become available.
 Additionally, depending on the amount of data and the tools used the workflow can take a long time to complete.
 You therefore should periodically check the status of your workflow.
 You can do so by calling the ``tripal_galaxy_check_submission_status`` function to update the status of the submitted workflow.
 A workflow submission on Tripal Galaxy  will have one of 4 statuses: Waiting, Submitted, Completed or Error.

 .. code-block:: php